gammu/gammu/docs/manual/config/index.rst

 .. config:option:: StartInfo

-    This option allow to set, that you want (setting ``yes``) to see message on the phone screen or phone should enable light for a moment during starting connection.
+    This option allows one to set, that you want (setting ``yes``) to see message on the phone screen or phone should enable light for a moment during starting connection.
 Phone will not beep during starting connection with this option.
 This works only with some Nokia phones.

 Debugging options